Gordian adjacency for torus knots: Introduction

 has minimal genus $g_s(K_2)-g_s(K_1)$.
-By the Milnor conjecture (a consequence of the Thom conjecture) the slice genus and the unknotting number of algebraic knots are equal, e.g.\ for torus knots one has for all coprime natural numbers $n,m$.
+By the Milnor conjecture, a consequence of the Thom conjecture, the slice genus and the unknotting number of algebraic knots are equal, e.g.\ for torus knots one has